texadactyl/jacotest.go/README.md

 ### Running all Test Cases (jacotest -x)

 Test cases are run in lexical directory name order as the appear under the ```tests``` directory.
-For each test case (directory), execution is a multi-step process:
+For each test case (directory), jacotest performs the process described in the "Running a Single Test Case" section.
-* Assuming that compilation was successful for a given test case, then `javap -v` is run for all of the compiled ```.class``` files.
-The javap output files are stored in the same directory as the corresponding class file.
-* If compilation is successful, then execution proceeds under the control of one of two JVMs: ```java``` or ```jacobin```.

 ### Running a Single Test Case (manual)